wukkuan/Twitter-Contextualizer/README.md

 License
 -------
-All of AMD Module Editor is licensed under the MIT license.
+All of Twitter Contextualizer is licensed under the MIT license.

 Copyright (c) 2012 William Blasko <williamblasko@gmail.com>